Five O’clock Brasserie

 Main Dishes

 Salmon Teriyaki Fillet (RM 46) is pan-seared caramelised teriyaki salmon served with seaweed noodles, asparagus and bonito flakes.
-The noodles, the brainchild of Chef Zaidi are a must-have on any visit.
+The noodles, the brainchild of Chef Zaidi, are a must-have on any visit.
 The salmon, unsurprisingly, is again cooked to perfection with their signature outer crust and central pink juiciness.
-Exactly how salmon should be in my humble opinion.
+That is exactly how salmon should be, in my humble opinion.
 The bonito flakes add a lovely depth to the dish and just the right amount of salinity.
 It’s another beautifully executed creation.

 Fresh Boost Juices